EstherKim97/datasci_223/lectures/03/lecture_03.md

 ORDER BY total_employees DESC -- Order the results by total employees in descending order LIMIT 10; -- Limit the output to the top 10 departments
 ```
+Note:
+- Most SQL start with SELECT - to get records

 Explanation of each part: